esplito/coding-notes/epicreact/react-performance/notes.md

 ### Code Splitting

+The thinking behind code splitting is that loading less code will speed up your application.

 > 🦉 One great way to analyze your app to determine the need/benefit of code splitting for a certain feature/page/interaction, is to use [the “Coverage” feature of the developer tools](https://developers.google.com/web/tools/chrome-devtools/coverage).